MAP Test Language Usage

 Answer

-The correct answer is B.
+The correct answer is B. It is an imperative sentence because it gives a command.

 Free Sample MAP Language Usage Questions for 6th Grade